UrVerySpecial/User-Profile/README.md

 - Source should be documented and versioned.
 - Picture should be fetched from Gravatar using user the email, and should use a default image
 ## Additional Specs
-- I think It's better that creating list page and new user page.
+- I think It's better that creating list page.
 Because
   - It's more natural.
   - Only a few time will be taken to make that.

 ## Pages
 1. Profiel List
 2. Profile Details
-3. Edit/New Profile
+3. Edit Profile
 4. Change Password

 ## Design